Arshad-Ahmed/MScDataScience/README.md

 was conducted in Matlab and we produced a poster.

 Machine Learning Products:
-+ Matlab code and A1 poster
++ Matlab code and A1 poster presenting results and finidngs